r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Oh yes.
 I know that!

 **Gerda:**
-You wouldn't happen to be friends with Lady Mash,{(M) Mr. /(F) Ms. } Fujimaru, Mr. Napoleon, and that beautiful envoy, would you?
+You wouldn't happen to be friends with Lady Mash,[♂ Mr. /♀ Ms. ] Fujimaru, Mr. Napoleon, and that beautiful envoy, would you?

 **Gerda:**
 If you are, that makes you my friend, too!